 There is a possibility of encountering unknown buried human remains throughout Ukiah during construction activities.
 The Ukiah CAP would promote infrastructure development that would generally be limited to previously developed and disturbed areas of the City where the presence of human remains is unlikely.
 However, there is the potential for future Ukiah CAP-related projects to encounter unknown human remains during project construction activities.
-Future projects that occur in accordance with the Ukiah CAP would be required to comply with California Health and Safety Code Section 7050.5 and California Public Resources Code Section 5097.98 regulations https://ukiah2040.com/images/docs/Ukiah 2040 Draft EIR with Appendices.pdf (accessed February 2025).
+Future projects that occur in accordance with the Ukiah CAP would be required to comply with California Health and Safety Code Section 7050.5 and California Public Resources Code Section 5097.98 regulations related to burial findings, including notification, assessment, and treatment of burial sites.
+Therefore, with adherence to existing regulations, implementation of the Ukiah CAP would result in a less-than-significant impact related to potential disturbance of human remains.